redxtech/nixfiles/readme.md

 - bat + fd + rg
 - kdeconnect

-Nixy stuff:

-- sops-nix
-- home-manager
-- and NixOS and nix itself, of course :)

-Let me know if you have any questions about them :)
+let me know if you have any questions about them :)

-## Unixpornish stuff
+## unixpornish stuff

 ![fakebusy](https://i.imgur.com/tHoWWnX.png)
 ![clean](https://i.imgur.com/PrKM4QS.jpg)

-That's how my bspwm desktop setup look like (as of 2023 December).
+that's how my bspwm desktop setup look like (as of 2023 December).